What is 5G New Radio (NR)?

 5G NR spectrum

 The 5G NR standard supports a number of low-, mid- and high-frequency bands.
-They are broken into frequency range 1, which includes frequency bands that are less than 6 gigahertz; frequency range 2, which includes bands with a low range combined with a high bandwidth; and mmWave.
+They are broken into frequency range 1, which includes frequency bands that are less than 6 gigahertz; frequency range 2, which includes bands with a low range combined with a high bandwidth and mmWave.
+Frequency range 2 is 24-71GHz.

-The bands supported by 5G NR also include licensed spectrum and unlicensed spectrum 5G NR-U, which include bands than can be accessed by anyone.
-This wide diversity of spectrum slices is unique to 5G NR but helps to meet the demands of the spectrum-intensive technology.
+The bands supported by 5G NR also include licensed spectrum and unlicensed spectrum 5G NR-U, which include bands accessible by anyone.
+This wide diversity of spectrum slices helps to meet the demands of the spectrum-intensive technology.

 5G and LTE: Key differences and bridging the gap